The Dakota Access Pipeline developer has made the single largest donation to the University of Mary's capital campaign.

 "We hope these funds will assist the state in developing and expanding training and vocational technical areas where there is a shortfall of skilled workers and in the recruitment of skilled workers to (North Dakota)," Curia said.

-Since launching the engineering program two years ago, the university has enrolled 60 students, with another 40 to 50 incoming freshmen expected in the fall.
+Since launching the engineering program three years ago, the university has enrolled 60 students, with another 40 to 50 incoming freshmen expected in the fall.
 The university offers a bachelor's degree in engineering, with programs in civil, chemical, mechanical, electrical and petroleum engineering.

 Pilling said the donation will help better train students and to meet the university's goal "to produce a new kind of engineer," one who has communication and other related skills to compete in the marketplace.